Lanos Hydraulic Rowing Machine Review

 Assembly Downsides:

 One user had to request a replacement frame because it was bent and couldn’t attach to the front base.
-Another had to send for another LCD monitor.
-Some users spoke of hardware not provided or plastic components arriving cracked.

 Overall, though, based on the ease of assembly and the build quality (as I talked about above), the Lanos is still a good option to consider.